ethyca/fides/docs/fides/docs/language/resources/registry.md

 registry:
   - fides_key: user_systems_registry
     name: User Systems Registry
-    description: A registry for all of the user-related systems.
+    description: A Registry for all of the user-related systems.
 ```

 **JSON**